I tried ‘the best kettlebell workout’ and it hit my whole body in 10 minutes

-I tried ‘the best single-kettlebell workout’, and it was surprisingly simple yet effective in just 10 minutes
+I tried ‘the best kettlebell workout’, and it was surprisingly simple yet effective in just 10 minutes

 “You get sweaty, you get stronger, and you’re going to become a little bit more mobile too”